gvwilson/thirdbit/src/fiction/iffy/index.md

 he said levelly,
 his aim shifting from one bot to the next.
 "Oh,
-an' remind 'em this place is s'posed to be off limits.
+an' remind 'em this place is s'posed to be neutral territ'ry.
 There's agreements an' such."

 As quickly as it had come